jaimegag/pks-zone/ingress/README.md

 # Ingress
 This guide provides steps and configuration samples to deploy an nginix Ingress Controller and connect it to an application using an Ingress resource.
+This example assumes you are not using NSX-T.
 Make sure you clone this repo to get access to the yml files in it that will be referenced during this tutorial.

 An Ingress Controller is a daemon, deployed as a Kubernetes Pod, that watches the apiserver's `/ingresses` endpoint for updates to the [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/).
 Its job is to satisfy requests for Ingresses.